Home Majors Animal Sciences

-Animal Sciences Degree
+Animal Sciences

 Students study animal biology, genetics, nutrition, reproduction, and production systems for livestock including cattle, poultry, swine, and sheep.
 Graduates typically pursue careers in livestock management, animal nutrition, pharmaceutical sales, and as preparation for veterinary school.
 Strong demand exists across the meat, dairy, and animal health industries.

-What Animal Sciences Graduates Do
+What Animal Sciences graduates do

 Your degree in Animal Sciences prepares you for a hands-on career managing the health and productivity of livestock and companion animals.
 Many graduates start as first-line supervisors on farms or ranches, directing teams on daily feeding, breeding, and care.
 Others begin as agricultural technicians, collecting blood samples, testing feed quality, or monitoring animal housing conditions.
 With experience, you can advance into a farm manager role, making high-level decisions about business operations, market strategy, and herd genetics.